atikul-islam-sajib/Software/README.md

 ======================== For 9 ========================

-Integrated Development Environment(IDE):

-I used Google Colab Pro and Visual Studio as well to this project.
+Integrated Development Environment(IDE): I used Google Colab Pro and Visual Studio as well to this project.
 I am going to describe the benefits of using those IDE's in here.

 Here are some benefits of using Google Colab Pro:
 ------------------------------------------------

-More powerful hardware: With Colab Pro, you get access to more powerful GPUs, TPUs, and CPUs compared to the free version.
+1. More powerful hardware: With Colab Pro, I get access to more powerful GPUs, TPUs, and CPUs compared to the free version.
 This means you can run more complex and larger models faster and more efficiently.
+In this code, I used P100 tesla and 32 GB High Ram to train the model.

-1. Longer runtimes: Colab Pro offers longer runtimes compared to the free version, which allows you to train larger models that require more time to run.
+2. Longer runtimes: Colab Pro offers longer runtimes compared to the free version, which allows you to train larger models that require more time to run.

-2. More memory and storage: Colab Pro offers more RAM and disk storage than the free version, which can be crucial when working with large datasets.
+3. More memory and storage: Colab Pro offers more RAM and disk storage than the free version, which can be crucial when working with large datasets.

-3. Priority access: Colab Pro subscribers get priority access to Google's computing resources, which means that your jobs will be queued and run faster than the free version.
+4. Priority access: Colab Pro subscribers get priority access to Google's computing resources, which means that your jobs will be queued and run faster than the free version.

-4. Collaborative features: With Colab Pro, you can collaborate with others in real-time, making it easier to work on projects with a team or get help from others.
+5. Collaborative features: With Colab Pro, you can collaborate with others in real-time, making it easier to work on projects with a team or get help from others.

-5. No interruption: Colab Pro users get uninterrupted access to computing resources, which means that your sessions will not be interrupted or terminated after a certain amount of time.
+6. No interruption: Colab Pro users get uninterrupted access to computing resources, which means that your sessions will not be interrupted or terminated after a certain amount of time.

-6. Access to premium libraries: Colab Pro users can access premium libraries and services such as Google Drive, Google Sheets, and Google BigQuery, which can be helpful when working on data-intensive projects.
+7. Access to premium libraries: Colab Pro users can access premium libraries and services such as Google Drive, Google Sheets, and Google BigQuery, which can be helpful when working on data-intensive projects.

-7. Affordable pricing: Colab Pro is significantly more affordable compared to other cloud computing platforms, making it accessible to a wider range of users.
+8. Affordable pricing: Colab Pro is significantly more affordable compared to other cloud computing platforms, making it accessible to a wider range of users.

 Overall, Google Colab Pro offers many benefits for data scientists, machine learning practitioners, and researchers who need access to powerful computing resources without breaking the bank.
+It is very useful when solving Image Classification task because it will take too much time to train if there is no High Ram.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Visual Studio is a popular Integrated Development Environment (IDE) that provides a comprehensive set of tools for developing Python applications.
+Besides, Visual Studio is a popular Integrated Development Environment (IDE) that provides a comprehensive set of tools for developing Python applications.
+I used it as well.

 Here are some reasons why Visual Studio is considered easy for Python development:
 ----------------------------------------------------------------------------------